Application deadline: February 1, 2018

 - Early-career scientists with a high potential to springboard their careers to future faculty positions are especially encouraged to apply.

-- Applications will be evaluated by a search committee composed of one faculty representative from each CBS department.
+- Applications will be evaluated by a search committee representing CBS’s disciplines.
 This same committee, or a subset thereof, will also be responsible for evaluating postdocs’ performance at the end of the first year and in connection with eventual renewal for a third year.

 - Applicants should have completed all of the requirements necessary to attain a Ph.D. degree and be able to be on campus to start employment by the agreed start date.